getampt/docs/scheduled-tasks.md

 description: Built-in schedule interface to handle recurring or one-off tasks.
 ---

+!!! danger
+The `schedule` interface has been deprecated in favor of the `task` interface.
+Schedules will continue to work, but we suggest you migrate to the `task` interface as it allows for more flexibility, reusability, control, and execution time.
+Visit the [Tasks documentation](/docs/task) for more information.
+!!!

 Ampt supports setting up schedules, which you can create using the `schedule` interface of the `@ampt/sdk`.
 Schedules are useful for:

 - Periodic batch calculations